-FINN’S HOTEL is a wonderful, serio-comic collection of ‘little epics’ that James Joyce wrote in 1923.
+FINN’S HOTEL is a pithy, serio-comic collection of ‘little epics’ that James Joyce wrote in 1923.
 Its existence and significance were discovered some decades ago … and its publication thwarted for twenty years.
-Ithys Press is delighted to bring to light at long last this lost link in the Joyce canon.
+Ithys Press is delighted to bring to light at long last this lost link in the Joyce canon, published in June, 2013.

 The First Edition

-This first edition of FINN’S HOTEL by James Joyce, edited, arranged and with a preface by Danis Rose, introduced by Seamus Deane, with 11 illustrations by Casey Sorrow, has been designed & printed letterpress by Michael Caine for Ithys Press, Dublin.
-The Preface and Joyce’s text have been handset by Caine in Van Dijk, Kis-Janson & various early 20th Century typefaces and the Introduction has been set by Phil Abel in Monotype Univers.
-This edition is limited to 180 copies : of 40 head copies on Zerkall mouldmade, 10 signed deluxe copies 1-X are housed in bespoke bindings featuring the handmarbling of Antonio Vélez Celemín of Madrid, and 26 copies lettered A-Z & 4 copies Hors Commerce are issued in paper wrappers within clamshell boxes ; 140 numbered copies on Fedrigoni Vellum are presented in Elisabeth Hyder’s printed paper over boards.
+This first edition of FINN’S HOTEL by James Joyce, edited, arranged and with a preface by Danis Rose, introduced by Seamus Deane, with eleven illustrations by Casey Sorrow, has been designed and printed letterpress by Michael Caine for Ithys Press, Dublin.
+The Preface and Joyce’s text have been handset by Caine in Van Dijk, Kis-Janson and various early 20th Century typefaces and the Introduction has been set by Phil Abel in Monotype Univers.
+This edition is limited to 180 copies : of 40 head copies on Zerkall mouldmade, 10 signed deluxe copies I-X are housed in bespoke bindings featuring the handmarbling of Antonio Vélez Celemín of Madrid, and 26 copies lettered A-Z and 4 copies Hors Commerce are issued in paper wrappers within clamshell boxes ; 140 numbered copies on Fedrigoni Vellum are presented in Elisabeth Hyder’s printed paper over boards.
 The edition has been handbound by Tom Duffy in Dublin’s 5 Lamps.